 The seeds can be left to sit on top of the soil though you may want to press any larger seeds you come across slight deeper into the soil.

-There should be more than enough moisture in the containers for germination and seedling growth as the water in the soil will evaporate but remain in the local environment due to the tent (or plastic bag).
+There should be more than enough moisture in the containers for germination and seedling growth.
+This is because the water in the soil will evaporate but remain in the local environment due to the tent (or plastic bag).

-When the plant starts to take on the recognisable shape of a small aloe vera, repot it into its permanent container.
+When the plant starts to take on the recognizable shape of a small aloe vera, repot it into its permanent container.

 So we now know that we can grow aloe vera from seeds and also from offsets but can you grow aloe vera from a cutting?

 You can grow aloe vera from a leaf cutting but it is the most difficult way to grow the plant.

 It is better to grow aloe vera from seed or propagate it from an offset rather than trying to root a cutting.

 You can use specific techniques to increase your chances of growing a plant from an aloe vera cutting however.

 Although I discourage people from propagating aloe vera via cuttings, because it is the most unsuccessful method for growing this succulent, it is not impossible to cultivate a mature plant from a simple leaf cutting.

 Below I outline the process for growing aloe vera from a leaf cutting.